-Need for a double check indicator before ovulation - Calendar Rule
+Need for a double check indicator before ovulation

 Dr. Flynn saw the need for a double check in the pre-ovulation phase and so designed a Calendar Rule based on cycle history which would act as a guide to remind a woman of the previous pattern of her cycles.
-It would pick out the earliest ovulation that she had experienced in the last year and remind her of the last infertile before ovulation for that short cycle.
-When she reaches that day in her chart, the Calendar Rules reminds her: "One cycle in the last year, you had a short cycle and you were fertile immediately after this day.
+It would pick out the earliest ovulation that she had experienced in the last year.
+This calculation would basically tell a woman the last day of infertility before ovulation, on a statistical basis, that had been infertile for all the cycles in the previous year(s).
+When she reaches that day, the Calendar Rules reminds her: "One cycle in the last year, you had a short cycle and you were fertile immediately after this day.
 Are you sure it's not happening again in this new cycle?"
-Using this Calendar Rules has given a high efficiency rate to the Sympto-Thermal Method of NFP.